Partner with Duke Students to Advance Campus Sustainability

 1) A student interested in this opportunity as the basis for a class assignment or independent study OR

-2) An instructor to incorporate the project into a course during Fall 2024.
+2) An instructor to incorporate the project into a course.

 FAQs

-You or someone on your team should be the primary contact and liaison for this project idea, meaning the project is directly tied to your work at Duke.
+You or someone on your team should be the primary contact and liaison for this project idea, meaning the project is directly tied to your work at Duke and you will be involved in the project.
 If a student is matched to the research project, they will investigate the identified need and communicate findings to you once finished.

 Please consider potential applied research projects related to the sustainability and climate needs that exist on campus and in alignment with your area of work.